 Looking for a Houston criminal defense attorney?

 Then look no further.
-Thiessen Law Firm is an experienced Houston criminal defense law firm, and Board-Certified criminal defense attorney Mark Thiessen has been recognized as a Super Lawyer since 2013.
+Thiessen Law Firm is an experienced Houston criminal defense law firm, and Triple Board-Certified criminal defense attorney Mark Thiessen has been recognized as a Super Lawyer since 2013.
 From intoxication manslaughter to unlawful restraint, DWI, and more, Mark Thiessen has turned many challenging cases into major success stories.

 Get aggressive defense in your corner.
 Call (713)-864-9000 to contact our team of experts now for a free consultation and start your case off on the right foot.